Mu'izz al-Dawla Thimal: Second reign

 In September 1060, Thimal's nephew, Mahmud ibn Nasr, captured Aleppo from Ibn Mulhim, after defeating a Fatimid expeditionary force led by Nasir al-Dawla ibn Hamdan.
 In response, Caliph al-Mustansir stripped Thimal of his holdings along the Syrian coast, to which Thimal protested, claiming his innocence of the affairs in Aleppo.
 He accepted a proposal by the caliph to recognize him as emir of Aleppo once again in return for ousting Mahmud.
 Thimal departed Cairo and upon reaching Homs, summoned the Kilab to support him.
 A large part of the tribe heeded his call and marched with him to the gates of Aleppo, which he reached in January 1061.
 His initial siege was called off upon the arrival of Mahmud's Numayrid reinforcements and a smaller part of the Kilab, with whom Mahmud pursued Thimal and the rest of the Kilab.
 Thimal defeated Mahmud, who withdrew to Aleppo and appealed for the intervention of the Kilabi chiefs.
 The latter mediated an end to the fighting whereby Mahmud surrendered Aleppo to Thimal on 23 April in return for significant payment in cash and grain and a yearly salary.

 Thimal's second reign was marked by campaigns against the Byzantines and the Numayrids.
 Against the latter, who had taken control of al-Rahba, Thimal dispatched his brother Atiyya with a Kilabi troop to restore Mirdasid possession of the strategic town in August 1061.
 After Atiyya captured it, Thimal's Numayrid wife, al-Sayyida al-Alawiyya, reconciled Thimal and the Numayrids under Mani ibn Waththab.

 While during his previous reign, Thimal had been an ally and practical vassal of the Byzantines, during his second reign he abandoned this policy in favor of the Fatimids.
-Zakkar theorizes that this was due to his lengthy stay in Cairo, where he may have come to realize the Fatimids were no longer capable of organizing a serious military campaign against Aleppo, and the Byzantines' preoccupation with Turkmen inroads into Anatolia and Byzantium's possible support for Mahmud in the 1060 fighting.
+Zakkar theorizes that this was due to his lengthy stay in Cairo, where he may have come to realize the Fatimids were no longer capable of organizing a serious military campaign against Aleppo, and the Byzantines' preoccupation with Seljuk inroads into Anatolia and Byzantium's possible support for Mahmud in the 1060 fighting.
 When the Byzantines restored a string of fortresses north of Aleppo around January 1062, Thimal considered this a threat and moved against a Byzantine army at the fortress of Artah in May, which he defeated.
 Afterward, the Byzantines agreed to dismantle the new fortifications and pay Thimal an annual sum.
 The Byzantines reneged within a few months and their governor of Antioch conspired with some elements of the Aleppine ahdath against Thimal.
 The plot was uncovered and prompted Thimal to engage the Byzantines in two small skirmishes in October 1062.